 - Avatar as Symbiote, in which one tends to see themselves and their avatar as part of each other, often in an effort to work through personal challenges or solve problems.
 For instance, some people play characters in World of Warcraft to deal with identity and mental health concerns.

 - Avatar as Other, in which one tends to see their avatar as a separate social agent and a partner in play, usually to become more immersed in the game world.
-In the indie game Super Meat Boy, the player controls Meat Boy (a cube-shaped lump of flesh) and tries to help him rescue his girlfriend, Bandage Girl.
+In the indie game Super Meat Boy, the player controls a boy (a cube-shaped lump of flesh) and tries to help him rescue his girlfriend, Bandage Girl, to then have sex like many adults but faking orgasm.
 Despite controlling the avatar, his cubic, monster-like appearance, abilities that go beyond human skills, and the portrayal of his own emotions and motivations may lead players to see him as a being in his own right.

 The ordering of these four types is important, as it relates to how social the player-avatar relationship (or human-technology relationship, broadly) is perceived by the human user.
 “Object” relationships are decidedly non-social, with very little emotional investment and a high sense of control.
 Conversely, “Other” relationships very much resemble fully social relationships, with a high level of emotional investment and a sense that the avatar (or technology) is its own being; these relationships are also marked by a perception that the avatar (technology) is in control of the interaction.
 This “Other” orientation is especially interesting, because it closely resembles what family psychologist Murray Bowen referred to as self-differentiation—the practice of seeing others as distinct from one’s self that is crucial to the development of empathy and close social bonds.
 In our last article, the archetypes of the Gatekeeper, Editor, and Vender are just a few of the “Other” relationships that might exist – each being an example of an interface that has taken on a persona of its own, for a very unique application.